antimeat/amphitrite/README_JSONAUTOSEAS.md

 ## Overview

-The jsonAutoSeas API provides sea state predictions based on wind conditions.
-It's designed for marine and weather forecasting applications, integrating seamlessly into various analysis tools.
+The jsonAutoSeas API provides sea state based on wind conditions at a given site.
+In the backend there are fetch and depth tables for each site that need to be maintained.
+Fetch and depth tables are used as part of the Autoseas generated seas calculations

 ## API Endpoint